 The Rubin Museum in New York has been a longtime leader in the Slow Art Day movement.

-In 2016, they published a short terrific article with tips on slow looking.
-You can read this article from two years ago here:
+In 2016, they published a terrific article with tips on slow looking.
+You can read the article here:

 SLOW ART DAY: MAKE YOUR NEXT MUSEUM VISIT MORE MINDFUL